 - Have an escape plan in place that is communicated to both your family and your guests

-Further information is available by following this link the government's website, Do you have paying Guests?
+Further information is available by following this link the government's website, making your paying guest accommodation safe from fire.

 If wish to register a concern about any short-term letting property in the Humber region that you have been a guest at follow this link to our contact page.